Journey-han/Journey-han/README.md

 ### Hi there 👋

 🌱 I’m currently learning web-devlepment.
-Try to fast learning, prefer to keep learning and continue challenging myself.
+Try to fast learn, prefer to keep learning and continue challenging myself.
 I like to develop expertise in several areas throughout my life and career.

 ✍Languages : Korean, English </br>